BlueJay0352/CTFWalkthroughs/SpottedInTheWild/README.md

 ### 3. What is the CVE identifier of the vulnerability used in this attack?
 ---

+Searching cvedetails.com for “winrar” yields many results but looking at each description you can determine the one relating to file and folder sharing the same name.

 ### 4. What is the URL used by the attacker to download the second stage of malware?
 ---